wh-alice/mig_visualstudio/vs/extensibility-debugger/changing-the-value-of-a-local.md

 ---
-title: "Changing the Value of a Local" ms.custom: "" ms.date: "10/19/2016"
+title: "Changing the Value of a Local | hehe" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"